SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-### 08 August 2024 - Feature - A catalog is limited to have 5 tags [ID_40349]
+### 08 August 2024 - Feature - A catalog item is limited to have 5 tags [ID_40349]

-Registering of a catalog with more than 5 tags will fail and is not supported.
+Registering a catalog item with more than 5 tags will fail and is not supported.

 ### 08 August 2024 - Enhancement - Vendor and marketname of a connector are now seen as dedicated properties [ID_40423]